Spaghetti-jpg/Random-skill-level-SPT-Mod/README.md

 After installing the mod, open the `config.json` file and set the value to true or falls for the selected skills.

 `true` - random skill level
 `false` - Skill will remain at the same progress level

+`minSkillLevel` contains the minimum skill level, by default equals 0 `maxSkillLevel` contains the maximum skill level, by default equals 3000 `minMasteringLevel` contains the minimum weapon mastering level, by default equals 0 `maxMasteringLevel` contains the maximum weapon mastering level, by default equals 1000

+If you want to add a new weapon for some faction, then use the config.json file

 ## Vanilla `config.json`